magento/devdocs/guides/v2.2/contributor-guide/contributing.md

 ## Porting code contributions across Magento versions {#porting}

-To maintain consistency between Magento release lines (2.2, 2.3, etc), there are two techniques of code delivery: back-port and/or up-port.
+To maintain consistency between Magento releases (2.2, 2.3, and so on), there are two techniques of code delivery: back-port and/or forward-port (up-port).
 Every Magento contributor who wants to deliver their solution across all Magento versions faces the same problem.
 How do you port fixes easily?

-We provide two options to create back-ports and up-ports for your code contributions:
+We provide two options to create back-ports and forward-ports for your code contributions:

 - [Magento Porting Tool](#porting-tool) - Quick and easy method with a few clicks in a Magento tool
 - [Manual porting](#porting-manual) - Manual process requiring a strong understanding of Git

 {: .bs-callout-info }
-Creating back-ports and up-ports are recommended and a best practice, but not required to contribute code.
-Anyone can create a back-port and up-port for a merged pull request, however, original pull request authors receive higher priority if there are duplicate ports.
+Creating back-ports and forward-ports are recommended and a best practice, but not required to contribute code.
+Anyone can create a back-port and forward-port for a merged pull request, however, original pull request authors receive higher priority if there are duplicate ports.

 ### What are forward-ports and back-ports?

-As a best practice, we recommend creating back-ports and up-ports for your code contributions.
+As a best practice, we recommend creating back-ports and forward-ports for your code contributions.

-**Back-ports** (or backports) contribute your code and fixes to previous releases.
-Create a back-port if you fix an issue in the current release that also affects an earlier release.
-For example, if you fix an issue in 2.3, create a pull request to the 2.2 release branch to backport your changes to that release.
+**Back-ports** (or backports) contribute your code and fixes to previous release lines.
+Create a back-port if you fix an issue in the current release line that also affects an earlier release.
+For example, if you fix an issue in 2.3, create a pull request against the 2.2 branch to apply your changes to that release.

 **Forward-ports** (or up-ports) contribute your code and fixes to a more current release line.
-Create a forward port if you fix an issue in an earlier release that also affects a more current release line.
-For example, if you have fixed an issue in 2.2, create a pull request to the latest release branch to address that issue in an upcoming minor release.
-If you contribute a fix to 2.2, create a pull request to forward port the change to the 2.3 branch.
-We recommend that contributors create a pull request to forward port every fix delivered to an earlier release line.
+Create a forward port if you fix an issue in an earlier release line that also affects a more current release.
+For example, if you have fixed an issue in 2.2, create a pull request against the latest release branch to address that issue in an upcoming minor release.
+If you contribute a fix to 2.2, create a pull request against the 2.3 release branch to apply your changes to that release.
+We recommend that contributors create a pull request to forward port every fix delivered to an older release line.

 ### Magento porting tool {#porting-tool}

-This tool ports fixes automatically across versions with a few simple steps.
+This tool ports fixes automatically across release lines with a few simple steps.
 It allows you to create ports only for _merged_ pull requests.

 Access the tool at [porting.engcom.dev.magento.com](https://porting.engcom.dev.magento.com/).
-The first time you visit, you must log in and authorize with GitHub credentials.
+The first time you visit, you must log in and authenticate with GitHub credentials.
 The tool performs all actions using your token.

 1. Visit [porting.engcom.dev.magento.com](https://porting.engcom.dev.magento.com/) and **Login with GitHub**.
 1. Copy and paste the pull request URL in **Select Pull Request for porting** and click **Next**.